Digital Community Building with Older Adults

 During Covid-19, we noted at an alarming rate the number of agencies commenting on the lack of digital literacy their older people have and at the same time failing to strategically integrate digital spaces into their long term plans.

 We’ve created a few routes for you.
 Click the green button to learn more.

-Persons on this track service are able to participate in our one monthly workshop on aging issues and our once monthly speaker.
-Our KovirAge team will prepare some points and questions for these round table styled workshops.
-Each workshop will have a focus and we encourage you to bring your documentation and questions – input for no additional cost!
+Persons on this track service are able to participate in our once monthly workshop on aging issues and our once monthly speaker.
+Our KovirAge team will prepare some points and questions for these round table styled workshops – see examples on our events listed below.
+Each workshop will have a focus and we encourage you to bring your documentation and questions.
+We’ll provide input for no additional cost!